sandialabs/scot/docs/source/install.rst

 Initial Installation
 ^^^^^^^^^^^^^^^^^^^^

-You can install via Source or Docker(coming soon)
+You can install via Source or Docker(beta)

 * Source (Ubuntu only)